Battle of Vienna: Battle

 The battle started before all units were fully deployed.
 At 4:00 am on 12 September, the Ottoman army attacked, seeking to interfere with the deployment of Holy League troops.
-The Germans would be the first to counterattack.
+The Germans were the first to counterattack.
 Charles of Lorraine moved forward with the imperial army on the left and other imperial forces in the center and, after heavy fighting and multiple Ottoman counterattacks, took several key positions, in particular the fortified villages of Nussdorf and Heiligenstadt.
-By midday, the imperial army had inflicted significant damage on the Ottoman forces and would come close to a breakthrough.
+By midday, the imperial army had inflicted significant damage on the Ottoman forces and came close to a breakthrough.
 At the same time, Cantacuzino and his soldiers (who secretly supported the Christian coalition) were trying to sabotage the Ottoman siege, by abandoning the bridge over the Danube on Brigittenau Island, where the Wallachians had been stationed in order to cover the left flank of the Ottoman Army.

 Mustafa Pasha launched counterattacks with most of his forces, but held back some of the elite Janissary and Sipahi units for a simultaneous assault on the city.
 The Ottoman leadership had planned, but ultimately failed, to capture Vienna prior to the arrival of Sobieski's forces.
 Their sappers had prepared a large, final detonation under the Löbelbastei to breach the walls.
-In total, ten mines were set to explode but they were located by the defenders and disarmed.
+In total, ten mines were set to explode, but they were located by the defenders and disarmed.